Niapoll/Andrev/README.md

 [Apktool](https://ibotpeaches.github.io/Apktool/) - Tool for reverse engineering Android apk files; \
 [Backsmali](https://github.com/JesusFreke/smali) - Assembler/disassembler for the dex format used by dalvik, Android's Java VM implementation; \
 [Jadx](https://github.com/skylot/jadx) - Dex to Java decompiler; \
+[ReFlutter](https://github.com/Impact-I/reFlutter) - Framework for reverse engineering Flutter apps using the patched version of the Flutter library which is already compiled and ready for app repacking; \
 [Frida](https://frida.re/) - Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.